When this news popped up in my In Box, I first thought it must be a hysterical exaggeration:

 The destruction of the agencies that fund critical medical research will be an utter tragedy.
 To destroy them with no plan to replace them with something better is criminal.
 We need a CDC.
 We need an FDA.
 We need an NIH.
 We are not medievals: We live in an advanced technological society, and we require a government staffed by technocrats with advanced degrees.
 Sound elitist to you?
 You’re an idiot.
 We would die like cockroaches without reasonably safe systems for feeding our massive population—which cannot be fed without pesticides or modern agricultural methods.
 We need them to ensure our drinking water is clean.
 We need them to ensure we have a safe supply of the medications and vaccines to which we or those we love owe our lives and which RFK Jr. would like us to do without.

 Massive, deadly epidemics of preventible childhood diseases are far worse.
-If this isn’t obvious at once, it is because—much like the the Second World War—the generation that remembers all too well what “worse” looked like is no longer alive to tell us that some ideas are so stupid that it’s not funny even to entertain them.
+If this isn’t obvious at once, it is because—much like the the Second World War—the generation that remembers all too well what “worse” looked like is no longer alive to tell us that some ideas are so stupid that it’s not even funny to entertain them.

 What’s worse than a lousy response to a pandemic?
 No response to a pandemic.
 Trump’s incompetence, as I mentioned earlier today, made the pandemic far worse than it would have been under a minimally competent president.
-Imagine what it would be like with JFK Jr. leading our response.
+Imagine what it would be like with RFK Jr. leading our response.

 The destruction of these agencies would set back cancer research, Alzheimers research—research into all of the diseases that are likely to kill you and your family—by years.
 And what about drug authorization: Can you imagine the chaos?
 The FDA may need reform, even need it desperately, but it sure wasn’t the FDA telling Americans that Ivermectin cured Covid.
 “Slow and incompetent” and “run by RFK Jr.” are not commensurate problems.
 One is in a different order of magnitude of disastrous.